vaimo/composer-patches/README.md

 ## Environment variables

+* COMPOSER_PATCHES_REAPPLY_ALL - will force all patches to be re-applied
+* COMPOSER_PATCHES_FATAL_FAIL - exit after first patch failure is encountered
+* COMPOSER_PATCHES_SKIP_PACKAGES - comma-separated package names to exclude from patching, useful when maintaining patches on package upgrade.
+Does not affect bundled patches.
+* COMPOSER_PATCHES_PREFER_OWNER - always use data directly from owner's composer.json rather than using installed.json

+### Deprecated flag names

 * COMPOSER_FORCE_PATCH_REAPPLY - will force all patches to be re-applied
 * COMPOSER_EXIT_ON_PATCH_FAILURE - exit after first patch failure is encountered
 * COMPOSER_SKIP_PATCH_PACKAGES - comma-separated package names to exclude from patching, useful when maintaining patches on package upgrade.
 Does not affect bundled patches.
-* COMPOSER_PATCHES_PREFER_OWNER - always use data directly from owner's composer.json rather than using installed.json

 ## Credits